AyatoShirayouki/FileServerAPI/README.md

 * #### GetHashAsync_FileDoesNotExist_ReturnsError
   - __Objective__: Tests GetHashAsync's response when attempting to compute the hash of a non-existent file.
-  - __Methodology__: Invokes GetHashAsync with a GUID for a file that does not exist, expecting the
+  - __Methodology__: Invokes GetHashAsync with a StringKey for a file that does not exist, expecting the
   - __Verification__: Ensures the operation returns a failure (Success is false) and the errors convey that the file could not be found, verifying appropriate error handling for absent files.

 * #### GetHashAsync_WithCancellation_ThrowsOperationCanceledException